OTAT-1300 Occupational Therapy Principles

 Prerequisite(s): PTAT-1300 Functional Anatomy, and OTAT-1430 Techniques in Psychosocial Dysfunction.

-Capstone course in Occupational Therapy Assisting.
-Integrates knowledge and skills acquired in academic work and field practice placements to clarify role and function of Certified Occupational Therapy Assistant; evolving issues, concepts and responsibility to professional organizations; credentialing process; research; continuing education and public relations.
-Role of COTA as activities director.
+Capstone course.
+Integrates knowledge and skills acquired in academic work and field practice placements to clarify role and function of Certified Occupational Therapy Assistant (COTA).
+Examines evolving issues, concepts, and responsibilities to professional organizations; credentialing process; research; continuing education, and promoting occupational therapy.
+Examines preparation for Level II Fieldwork, licensure, and entry into the workforce.

 Prerequisite(s): OTAT-2330 Techniques in Physical Disabilities, or concurrent enrollment.